HarshDev1809/Fun-Ui/README.md

 ## Components

-### 1. Loader:
-A collection of fun Loaders built using emoticons which adds an enjoyable touch to your React application.
+1.**Loader:** A collection of fun Loaders built using emoticons which adds an enjoyable touch to your React application.
-#### - Face Loader:
-Collections of exciting Loaders consisting of face emoticons.
+  - **Face Loader:** Collections of exciting Loaders consisting of face emoticons.
 [Click here](src/components/Loader/FaceLoader) to explore more.
-#### - Classic Loader:
-Collection of Classic Loaders built using Emoticons.
+  - **Classic Loader:** Collection of Classic Loaders built using Emoticons.
 [Click here](src/components/Loader/CLassicLoader) to explore more.
-#### - Sand Watch Loader:
-Add an emoticon Sand Watch as a loader to add an unique touch to your loading screen.
+  - **Sand Watch Loader:** Add an emoticon Sand Watch as a loader to add an unique touch to your loading screen.
 [Click here](src/components/Loader/GlassWatchLoader) to know more.

-### 2. Emoticons:
-Collections of Old-School & Classic emoticons as well as many more.
+2. **Emoticons:** Collections of Old-School & Classic emoticons as well as many more.
 #### - Classic Emoticons:
 Collection of Classic-Old school emoticons.
 [Click here](src/components/Emoticons/ClassicEmoticon) to explore more.
 #### - Face Emoticons: